OCR Cambridge Technical Level 3 in Health & Social Care

 This unit aims to introduce you to the basic structure and functions of the body systems involved in everyday activities and maintenance of health, including cardiovascular, respiratory and digestive systems.
 You will also understand the part played by organs such as the pancreas, liver and kidney.
 You will investigate the systems and organs involved in detecting and responding to change such as the nervous system as well as the eyes and ears.

 The body is affected by well-known diseases, disorders and malfunctions.
 As such it is important to understand the effects on individuals and what has to be done on a daily basis to enable them to lead as full and independent life as possible.

 Health and wellbeing extends further than the individual and the implication of poor health has wider impacts on a community, area and even the country.
 Students look at how public health is protected.
 There are many external factors to good health.
 Students take into consideration how to protect and improve health of the population, focusing on their local area.
 The unit helps to develop an understanding of the ways public health and wellbeing is promoted in order to benefit society as a whole and to reduce health inequalities.

 Year 12 – Unit 1 – Coursework 60GLH

 Year 13 – Unit 4 – Exam 90GLH

 Unit 24 – Coursework 30GLH

 Health and Social Care is a valuable subject dealing with current issues.
 It provides an excellent basis for many higher education courses and employment.

 Possible careers – Social Work, Nursery Nurse, Care Worker, Nutritionist, Sports nutrition, Childhood nutrition, Dietician, Health visitor, Nursing, Environmental Health, Occupational therapist, Counsellor, Physiotherapist and Food Scientist.

-- Nutrition for health
+- A health service